louishenrifranc/ImageFilling/README.md

 ### 1. Architecture
 I did a pretty deep neural network (~30 layers), but it's basically a encoder-decoder with a lot of residual blocks in the decoder.
 I didn't use anything special between the encoder and the encoder, some people are using channel wise, I think passing the channel is better.
 The embedding is stacked on top of convolution channels (4x4x512 + 4x4x100).
 An embedding is replicated in all 4x4 dimensions.
 Code is in ```model.py```
 * Recently, I also try a deeper model, with more convolution at the end of the reconstruction, but it was a failure.
-Image generated were blurry
+Image generated were blurry.

 #### Side notes on why my first model is performing the best
-I am really amazed by my first training model.
-It had some flaws in its code, but it is still my best model so far.
+First model was the best, eventhough it had some flaws in its code.
 (For example, all pixels were in [0, 1])
 One reason that could explain how well it performed is because I slowly introduced more and more sample starting with a 5.000 sample, up to 83.000 now.
-I never get good results when I started a new model, with all the sample at the beginning.
 Moreover the introduction of dropout in the middle, really helped the model to learn better reconstruction features, which leads better looking alike generated images.
 My new experiences consists in lowering the keep probability of dropout, and slowly introducing an adversarial loss.